DevRel-Foundation/persona-library/README.md

 - [pls-validate](./bin/pls-validate): used to validate one or more personas (JSON data) with a given schema.
 - [pls-json-to-md](./bin/pls-json-to-md): used to format reference library entries into a renderable markdown file.

+### DEVREL-PLS Out of Scope

+**Product Requirements Definitions**

+A persona is not intended to be a requirements document.

+User stories, use cases, user journey, and jobs to be done are best captured by tools for that purpose.
+Integrating your list of personas into those systems is more appropriate.

 ## License

 All material contributed to the DRF Resources and Asset Aggregation Work Group is under [CC-BY-4.0 Licensing](https://creativecommons.org/licenses/by/4.0/deed.en).